sclebo05/KobraNeoProfiles/README.md

 - Adjusted overlap values between infill and walls
 - Reduced the number of walls and top/bottom layers
 - Monotonic top, to make top surface more presentable
+- I primarily print in PLA+, so temps are a few degrees higher.
+Tune to taste.
 - Overall about 20% faster and with far less underextrusion issues

 Added an example 3Dbenchy printed with original and new profiles provided in the file list.